paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 To design a reliable product, all three phases illustrated in {numref}`Figure 4.1` need to be understood.
 However, this does not necessarily mean that the whole life cycle has to be modelled in a reliability prediction context.

 Early life failures are avoided with the aid of screening, testing and quality control.
 Assuming that these processes are effective, only components that have survived the infant mortality period will be used in the final product.
 It is thus justified to neglect early life failures during reliability prediction, at least those due to component level defects.
-Non-part related systematic failures, resulting from system level design or manufacturing errors, may show a similar pattern and can be considered in the prediction using non-constant failure rates.
+Non-part related {term}`systematic failures <Systematic failure>`, resulting from system level design or manufacturing errors, may show a similar pattern and can be considered in the prediction using non-constant failure rates.

-Wear-out failures are considered during the design of a space system, e.g. by selecting suitable components or materials for the design life time and conditions of use.
+{term}`Wear-out failures <Wear-out failure>` are considered during the design of a space system, e.g. by selecting suitable components or materials for the design life time and conditions of use.
 The objective is to ensure that all components remain within their useful life during the specified lifetime of the system; typically, a margin is considered to account for variability and uncertainties in the prediction of the component’s life expectation.
-Modelling wear-out effects, requiring a departure from the constant failure rate assumption, becomes relevant for items that exhibit an increasing failure rate already during the design lifetime (safe life qualification not possible, or not fully effective), or more broadly in the case of a life time extension, see {numref}`methodo_5_3_2_6` for details.
+Modelling wear-out effects, requiring a departure from the constant failure rate assumption, becomes relevant for items that exhibit an increasing failure rate already during the design lifetime ({term}`safe life qualification <Safe life qualification>` not possible, or not fully effective), or more broadly in the case of a life time extension, see {numref}`methodo_5_3_2_6` for details.

 (methodo_4_2)=
 ## Classification of space systems and spacecraft elements